TR-369 USP

 Most operators should expect coexistence.
 TR-069 remains common in existing fleets, while TR-369 USP is a stronger path for compatible modern devices and newer management models.

-USP can provide device context that an AI copilot can summarize alongside billing, RADIUS, router, support, and field-service evidence.
-The copilot should explain what is known, what is missing, and what action is safest.
+USP can provide device context that AI assistance can summarize alongside billing, RADIUS, router, support, and field-service evidence.
+The summary should explain what is known, what is missing, and what action is safest for operator review.

 Next step